10 Benefits of Living In New Home Communities

 Though there may be a nearby park or playground, older communities in general were not designed with recreation in mind.
 Today's new home communities, however, frequently offer numerous sports venue opportunities, depending on what kind of recreational activities you’re looking for.
 (See "amenities" below.)

 Old, established urban communities are what they are – houses, streets, and tiny yards.
-They were not designed with many amenities.
-Today's new home communities, on the other hand, are just the opposite.
-Numerous amenities are available including things like observation decks, lake views, walking trails, sports areas, dog parks, fire pits, club houses, pools, fitness facilities, and more.
+Today’s new home communities, on the other hand, are just the opposite.
+Numerous amenities are available in these communities.
+In Lakeshore, for example, we offer an observation decks, walking trails, dog parks, fire pits, club houses, pools, and more.

 Some older communities frown on owning pets or there simply isn't enough room, depending on the pet in question.
 With pet friendliness being a hot topic today, new home communities not only indulge but encourage pet ownership.
 Many feature dog parks for the enjoyment of residents and their furry friends.